-(b) Petition for early reinstatement. - With exceptions for accredited representatives specified in subsection (c), a practitioner who has been disbarred or has been suspended for a year or more may seek early reinstatement with the Board if he or she:
+(b) Petition for reinstatement. - A practitioner who has been disbarred or has been suspended for a year or more may seek reinstatement with the Board if he or she:

 - petitions after one year or one-half of the term of suspension has expired, whichever is greater - can meet the regulatory definition in 8 C.F.R. § 1001.1(f) or § 1001.1(j) - can demonstrate by clear, unequivocal, and convincing evidence that he or she possesses the moral and professional qualifications required to return to immigration practice - can show that reinstatement will not be detrimental to the administration of justice